olivercliff/pynats/pynats/lib/jidt/readme.txt

  d. demos/octave/CellularAutomata -- using the Java toolkit to plot local information dynamics profiles in cellular automata; the toolkit is run under Octave or Matlab -- see description at https://github.com/jlizier/jidt/wiki/CellularAutomataDemos

- e. demos/octave/SchreiberTransferEntropyExamples -- recreates the transfer entropy examples in Schreiber's original paper presenting this measure; shows the correct parameter settings to reproduce these results  -- see description at https://github.com/jlizier/jidt/wiki/SchreiberTeDemos
+ e. demos/octave/SchreiberTransferEntropyExamples -- recreates the transfer entropy examples in Schreiber's original paper presenting this statistic; shows the correct parameter settings to reproduce these results  -- see description at https://github.com/jlizier/jidt/wiki/SchreiberTeDemos

  f. demos/octave/DetectingInteractionLags -- demonstration of using the transfer entropy with source-destination lags; the demo is run under Octave or Matlab -- see description at https://github.com/jlizier/jidt/wiki/DetectingInteractionLags